 If damp and mould have been a problem in a property you own or manage, you will need to fix this while your tenants still live there, or before the house is put back on to the rental market.
 Tenants are becoming increasingly savvy when looking for evidence of damp before signing up for a property, so you will want to ensure that the problem has been fully eradicated.

 Once you have dealt with the root cause of the damp, you can look at making good.
 You may well have installed ventilation units as outlined above to prevent issues with condensation.
-Our range of anti-mould products are ideal for making good and are both affordable and simple to use.
+Our range of PermaPROTECT anti-mould products are ideal for making good and are both affordable and simple to use.
 Each product that features in the range have been favourites of our customers for years, providing peace of mind when it comes to creating healthy, safe homes for all.

-Use Anti-Mould Wash to remove black mould, fungi, mildew and algae from affected surfaces including window frames, skirting boards, tiles and painted walls.
+Use PermaPROTECT Mould Wash Concentrate to remove black mould, fungi, mildew and algae from affected surfaces including window frames, skirting boards, tiles and painted walls.

-Once the surfaces are clean and mould free, you can use anti condensation paint to prevent the mould from coming back, even in areas of persistent condensation.
+Once the surfaces are clean and mould free, you can use PermaPROTECT anti condensation paint to prevent the mould from coming back, even in areas of persistent condensation.
 It works by raising the temperature of internal walls to prevent condensation from forming.
 This cost-effective method is easy to use.

-Permagard have also put together an anti-mould kit that contains a mould wash concentrate, anti-mould paint additive as well as all you need to safely apply the products.
+Permagard has also put together a PermaPROTECT Mould Removal Kit that contains a mould wash concentrate, anti-mould paint additive as well as the equipment needed to safely apply the products.